 Once the player is committed to the school of his choice, he must sign his letter of intent during one of two signing periods.
 The early signing period for a Division I baseball or softball player is between November 8th and 15th; the late signing period or spring signing dates are April 11th to August 1st.

-After the camp or showcase, we receive the feedback and measure the skill set of the student-athletes ability, conduct a profile management and educate the player on academic requirements through educational webinars.
-By attending our webinars, you will learn what it takes to play at the next level.
+After the camp or showcase, we receive the feedback and measure the skill set of the student-athletes ability, conduct a profile management and educate the player on academic requirements.